STEM Education: Building Critical Thinkers

 Use the Thinking Framework to structure assessment rubrics.
 Instead of vague descriptors like "good" or "excellent," specify which thinking skills students demonstrate at different levels.

 Single assessments provide limited information about thinking development.
 Collect work samples across a term or year to document growth.
-Portfolio assessment allows students to curate evidence of their learning journey, including initial attempts, revisions, and final products.
+Portfolio assessment allows students to curate evidence of their learning process, including initial attempts, revisions, and final products.

-This approach also builds metacognition and self-regulated learning.
+This approach also builds metacognition and self- regulated learning.
 When students review their own work over time, they develop awareness of how their thinking has progressed and can set goals for continued growth.

 Implementing effective STEM education involves navigating predictable challenges.
 Anticipating these allows leaders and teachers to respond productively.